akshubhat/Computer-Graphics/RayTracer/README.md

 # Synopsis

+Implemented recursive ray tracing with the following features

+1)Local illumination model with diffuse, specular and ambient components.

+2)Global illumination with reflection, refraction and shadows

 # How to run

-Make sure you have glut installed on your linux system If not install them by using
+Make sure you have glut installed on your linux system if not install them by using

 >sudo apt-get install freeglut3 freeglut3-dev